mdeckebach/recdotgov/README.md

 - `src/sql.py` - Contains SQL queries used by `src/entry_points.py` and `src/snapshots.py`, stored as strings.
 - `.env` - Contains global variables, including database configuration details.
 See below for details on how to edit this to run the project on your own machine. **You will need to create this file for the script to run**.
 An example structure is laid out in `.env.example`.
 - `requirements.txt` - Contains a list of all packages that need to be installed for the script to work (i.e., dependencies)
-- `\docs\` - A space to store documentation files, like flowchart and ERD images
+- `docs/` - A space to store documentation files, like flowchart and ERD images
-- `\logs\` - A space for the log files that the script generates
+- `logs/` - A space for the log files that the script generates

 ## Pipeline Architecture